nicolemne/paper-rock-scissor-naruto-game/README.md

 ### Wireframes

-The wireframes was created using Balsamiq.
-I wanted to have a simple layout with the game buttons centered in the middle of the page, and the scores and reset button close to the center for easy view.
+The wireframes were created using Balsamiq.
+I wanted to have a simple layout with the game buttons centred in the middle of the page, and the scores and reset button close to the centre for easy view.
 The "How to Play" button is a little bit more discrete and I chose to have it in the upper left corner.

 ![Wireframes](../project-portfolio-2/assets/readme/wireframes.png)